odoo/documentation/content/applications/finance/accounting/receivables/customer_payments/followup.rst

 Follow-up reports
 =================

-The overdue invoices you need to follow up on are available in :menuselection:`Accounting --> Customers --> Follow-up Reports`.
-From there, you  can identify all the customers that have late unpaid invoices.
+Overdue invoices you need to follow up on are available in :menuselection:`Accounting --> Customers --> Follow-up Reports`.
+By default, Odoo filters by :guilabel:`Customer Invoices` that are :guilabel:`In need of action`.

-When you open a customer, you see all their unpaid invoices (overdue or not).
-The due dates of the late invoices appear in red.
-Select the invoices that are not late yet in the :guilabel:`Excluded` column to exclude them from the reminder you send.
+When selecting an invoice, you can see all of the customer's unpaid invoices (overdue or not), with due dates of late invoices appearing in red.
+You can exclude invoices from a reminder by clicking :guilabel:`Exclude from Follow-ups`.
+You can set either :guilabel:`Automatic` or :`Manual` reminders as well as a :guilabel:`Responsible` person for that customer.

-It is up to you to decide how to remind your customer.
-You can select :guilabel:`Print Letter`, :guilabel:`Send By Email`, :guilabel:`Send By Post`, :guilabel:`Send By SMS`.
-Then, click on :guilabel:`Done` to view the next follow-up that needs your attention.
+To send reminders, click on :guilabel:`Follow up`, and select the action(s) you want to perform
+from:

+- :guilabel:`Print`;
+- :guilabel:`Email`;
+- :guilabel:`Sms`;
+- :guilabel:`By post`.

+You can :guilabel:`Attach Invoices` and change the templates of the content from this view.
+When done, click :guilabel:`Send` or :guilabel:`Send & Print`.

 .. note::
    - The contact information available on the invoice or on the contact form is used to send the reminder.
    - When the reminder is sent, it is documented in the chatter of the invoice.
-   - If it is not the right time for a reminder, you can specify the :guilabel:`Next Reminder Date` and click on :guilabel:`Remind me later`.
-You will get the next report according to the next reminder date set on the statement.
+   - If it is not the right time for a reminder, you can specify the :guilabel:`Next Reminder` date.
+     You will get the next report according to the next reminder date set.
 .. tip::
    Reconcile your bank statements right before launching your follow-up process to avoid sending a reminder to a customer that has already paid you.